tommy-vercettii/react-bits/CONTRIBUTING.md

 2. Make your changes in the new branch.
 3. Submit a pull request to the main repository's `main` branch.
 4. Provide a clear and descriptive title for your pull request, along with a detailed description of the changes you have made, and screenshots/videos where possible.
+5. For components updates, ensure that changes are reflected in all related files, such as:
+   - `react-bits/src/demo/Backgrounds/<ComponentName>Demo.jsx`
+   - `react-bits/src/constants/ExampleConstants.js`
+   - Preview and Code pages in the documentation, so users can copy the final component code.

+## Component Dependencies

+When updating or adding new components, avoid introducing additional dependencies unless absolutely necessary.
+Components should remain as agnostic as possible, allowing users to fully customize them to their preferences.
+Most components in React Bits only use animation libraries and THREE.js at most.

 ## Conclusion